0xKourama/Elbanna-NP-Notes/Projects/Powershell-Course-Outline.md

 2. dealing with objects --> (exploring attributes and functionalities)
 3. filtering --> (limiting the objects to just what we need)
 4. sorting --> (highlighing the needed data)
-5. selection --> (getting just the data that we need) (expanding and excluding) (first, last, skipping) (finding property names with either get-member or select -first 1 -property *)
+5. selection --> (getting just the data that we need) (expanding and excluding) (first, last, skipping) (finding property names with either get-member or select -first 1 -property <star>)
 6. formatting --> (viewing data on the console)
 7. exporting --> (saving output to files)
 8. looping --> (operating on multiple objects) (less code repitition)